Zayd ibn Thabit: Compilation of the Qur'an

 When Zayd had completed his task, he left the prepared suhuf (sheets) with Abu Bakr.
-Before he died, Abu Bakr left the suhuf with Umar who in turn left it with his daughter Hafsah.
-Hafsah, Umm Salamah, and Aishah were wives of Muhammad who memorized the Qur'an.
+The suhuf had received ijma (approval) by almost all of the companions of Muhammad including Umar and Ali.
+There was no objection on the authenticity of the suhuf.
+Later on, before Abu Bakr's death, Abu Bakr left the suhuf with Umar who in turn left it with his daughter Hafsa.
+Hafsa, Umm Salama, and Aisha were wives of Muhammad who memorized the Qur'an.

-Umar's era: 634–644

 Zayd ibn Thabit thus became one of the foremost authorities on the Quran, he was appointed the judge of Medina.
 Umar ibn al-Khattab once addressed the Muslims and said: "O people, whoever wants to ask about the Quran, let him go to Zayd ibn Thabit."

-Uthman's era: 644–656

-During the time of Uthman, by which time Islam had spread far and wide, differences in reading the Quran in different dialects of Arabic language became obvious.
+During the time of Caliph Uthman, by which time Islam had spread far and wide, differences in reading the Quran in different dialects of Arabic language became obvious.
 A group of companions, headed by Hudhayfah ibn al-Yaman, who was then stationed in Iraq, came to Uthman and urged him to "save the Muslim ummah before they differ about the Quran".

 Uthman obtained the manuscript of the Quran from Hafsah and again summoned the leading authority, Zayd ibn Thabit, and some other companions to make copies of it.
 Zayd was put in charge of the task.
 The style of Arabic dialect used was that of the Quraish tribe.
-Hence this style was emphasized over all others.
+Hence, this style was emphasized above all others.